The Pleasure Principle (song): Chart performance

 In the United States, "The Pleasure Principle" debuted at number 78 on the Billboard Hot 100 on the issue dated May 23, 1987.
 It later reached its peak position of number 14 on August 1, 1987.
 It became the first single released by Jackson to miss the top-ten until "Son of a Gun (I Betcha Think This Song Is About You)" peaked at number 28 in 2001.
 "The Pleasure Principle" nevertheless became her fifth chart-topper on the Hot R&B/Hip-Hop Songs chart and her third on the Dance Club Songs chart.
 It was ranked number 34 on the Hot R&B/Hip-Hop Songs Year-End chart of 1987.

 Elsewhere, "The Pleasure Principle" reached the top 40 in most markets, but failed to match the international success of the previous singles from Control.

 Music video

 Background and synopsis

-The accompanying music video for "The Pleasure Principle" was directed by Dominic Sena and premiered on MTV on June 1, 1987.
+The accompanying music video for "The Pleasure Principle" was directed by American director Dominic Sena and premiered on MTV on June 1, 1987.
 Choreography was handled by Barry Lather.
 In the beginning of the video, Jackson enters a loft wearing a T-shirt and jeans to practice her dancing.
 She gives a solo dance performance while singing about the pleasure principle.
 Elements of the choreography incorporate a chair and a microphone stand.